Skip to content

 Related conditions to whooping cough

-• Cold and influenza: Symptoms from the infections of Adenoviruses, influenza viruses, and enteroviruses are similar to symptoms of whooping cough in the early stage
+Symptoms from the infections of COVID-19, adenoviruses, influenza viruses, and enteroviruses are similar to the symptoms of whooping cough in the early stage

 Whooping cough treatment pricing details

-To request whooping cough treatment and get a new or refill on your prescription, join our monthly membership and get discounted visits.
+To request whooping cough treatment, join our monthly membership and get discounted visits.

 30 days of free membership